-Maurizio Fermeglia, Rector of the University of Trieste, is one of the founders of the School.
+Maurizio Fermeglia, former Rector of the University of Trieste, is one of the founders of the School.

-He is a Chemical Engineer and works at the University of Trieste since 1984.
+Full Professor of Process Engineering at the University of Trieste where he works since 1984.
 Former Head of the Department of Industrial Engineering & Information Technology and Director of the Ph.D.
 School of Nanotechnology.
 Professor Fermeglia’s research interest are focused on multiscale modeling for materials design, life science and sustainable processes.
 In particular his research interests are focused on phase equilibrium and applied thermodynamics, process simulation, molecular simulation, nanotechnology, nanomedicine.